tshi13/Do-It/doc/srs/srs_it5.md

 ## Similar Apps:
 Forest.
 Forest users can earn points and plant a tree by not using their cell phones.
 If they use their cell phone during that period their tree will die.
-However, the app lacks interaction with other users and customizability.
-For our app, users will feel more excited with the "betting system" and be more engaged with the community.
+However, the app lacks interaction with other users and customizability of tasks.
+For our app, users will feel more excited with DoIt coins on the line and be more engaged with the community of group members.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->